 While much progress has been made in Alzheimer’s disease (AD) research, the exact cause is unknown.
-However, many scientists believe that a build-up of two abnormal structures in the brain play an important role.
+Many scientists believe that a buildup of two abnormal structures in the brain play an important role.
 These structures are called amyloid plaques and neurofibrillary tangles.

-Amyloid plaques (pronounced: AM-uh-loyd plaks) are dense, mostly insoluble clumps of protein fragments.
-They deposit a highly damaging substance outside and around the brain’s nerve cells.
+Amyloid plaques are dense, mostly insoluble clumps of protein fragments.
+They leave a highly damaging substance outside and around the brain’s nerve cells.

 The hippocampus also is essential to both spatial memory and spatial navigation.
-Spatial memory is how you retain information about your surrounding.
+Spatial memory is how you retain information about your surroundings.
 Spatial navigation involves how you travel to a destination.
-In fact, research suggests early hippocampus damage may explain why AD sufferers often wander and get lost.
+Research suggests early hippocampus damage may explain why AD sufferers often wander and get lost.

-Neurofibrillary tangles (pronounced NER-oh-FI-bri-lair-ee) are insoluble twisted up fibers that clog the brain from the inside-out.
+Neurofibrillary tangles are insoluble, twisted fibers that clog the brain from the inside-out.

 Brain nerve cells (called neurons) have a special transport system called microtubules.
-It acts like railroad tracks, and safely guide and transport nutrients, molecules, and information to other cells.
+It acts like railroad tracks, and safely guides and transports nutrients, molecules, and information to other cells.
 An important fiber-like protein called tau is responsible for keeping those microtubules stable.

-However, the tau’s chemical make-up is altered in people with AD.
-This makes the threads of tau become tangled and twisted.
+The tau’s chemical make-up is altered in people with AD.
+The threads of tau become tangled and twisted.
 Thus, the microtubules become unstable and disintegrate, which collapses the entire neuron transport system.

-This series of events may be related to the first visible sign of AD—memory loss.
-That said, the scientific jury is still out as to whether or not amyloid plaques, tangles, and tau are a direct cause of AD.
-Instead, they may symptoms of AD progression or perhaps some combination thereof.
+This series of events may be related to the first visible sign of AD: memory loss.
+More research is needed to determine if amyloid plaques, tangles, and tau are a direct cause of AD.

 Researchers are certain of a genetic component to AD.
 In the elderly, the gene most associated with the onset of symptoms is located on chromosome 19.
-It is called apolipoprotein E (APOE).
+It’s called apolipoprotein E (APOE).

-There are several alleles (versions) of APOE.
-About 40 percent of people who develop AD later in life have an APOE e4 allele.
+There are several versions (alleles) of APOE.
+According to the National Institute on Aging, about 40 percent of people who develop AD later in life have an APOE e4 allele.
 A blood test can determine if you have it.

-One of these newly identified genes is CD33.
+One of these newly identified genes that increase your risk is CD33.
 It causes the body to not eliminate as many amyloid plaques as it should.
 And scientists have long believed amyloid plaques — and more specifically their building up to toxic levels — likely plays a key role in degradation of brain neurons.